Grounded for Life: Recurring cast

 Sister Helen (Miriam Flynn) is the nun and principal at Lily, Jimmy, and Henry's school.
 She frequently tries to tell Sean and Claudia how to raise their kids, whom she is always berating at school (Lily's skirts are too revealing, Jimmy's hair is too long, etc.).
 Sean once heard her use the F-word.

 Dean Peramotti (Mike Vogel) was the drummer of Sean and Eddie's band.
 He and Lily date until she leaves him for Brad.

 Dan O'Keefe (Floyd Van Buskirk in season 1, Gregory Jbara in all later appearances) is Brad's father.
 Sean and Dan never get along and are always fighting.
-He is busted for having an affair when Sean challenges him to a tennis match and then notices that Dan has been useless all the weekend "tennis lessons."
+He is busted for having an affair when Sean challenges him to a tennis match and then notices that Dan has been useless in spite of all the weekend "tennis lessons."
 Connie discovers this, and they break up.
 Connie then has a brief fling with Eddie, but she and Dan soon get back together.

 Finnerty household

 The household that makes for the primary location for the series features exciting background props that refer to the family's interests.
 Throughout the series, there is a picture of Lou Thesz hanging in the living room and a real-life picture of a young Lynsey Bartilson, who plays Lily in the series.
 The living room also features a framed and hung vintage baseball bat, a broken guitar (used by Sean in his younger days), and a pair of crucifixes, representing the Catholic religion of the family.

-The refrigerator in the kitchen is always changing but prominently features fruit magnets and a sticker resembling a video game developer's logo Rockstar Games.
-Jimmy's room often changes throughout the series, especially after the Henry character departs from the show.
+The refrigerator in the kitchen is always changing but prominently features fruit magnets and a sticker resembling video game developer Rockstar Games logo.
+Jimmy's room often changes throughout the series, especially after Henry departs from the show.
 Still, at least one piece of WWE merchandise can be spotted in any given scene in the location.
 The most notable example is a pillow bearing the WWE logo.
 However, in the last few season five episodes, the pillow is turned over, hiding the logo.
 Jimmy's room also features a vintage Indianapolis Speedway poster (dated May 30, 1914), a dartboard, a small basketball hoop and at times featured a "Shonen Jump" poster and posters of bands such as Less Than Jake and Green Day.

 Lily's room has a computer, a snowboarding poster, and a scrapbook poster, in addition to other commonplace items that change throughout the series.
-In early episodes, she has several signs featuring Justin Timberlake and 'N Sync.
+In early episodes, she has several signs featuring Justin Timberlake and NSYNC.

 Episodes

+Two episodes from Season 3, "Oh, What a Knight" and "Part-Time Lover," were not broadcast during the show's original network run, and were later aired in syndication on ABC Family.